Cookey21/Fortune_Portfolio/README.md

 * This analyses was done to show the gender disparities when giving nobel prizes within the year 1901 to 2019.
 * The dataset was downloaded from kaggle and was uploaded in the project 2 file.
 * Some research questions were drafted out to guide our analyses before data cleaning process was done with the use of power query and visualization to display a clear view of the differences amongst gender when giving nobel prize awards.
+# [Project 3: Hotel Reservation]
+This was my first project with the use of tableau.
+* The dataset was gotten from a data scientist on github called DamiOfLagos.
+* The dataset didn't require much cleaning so it was imported into tableau directly.
+* Datatypes for some rows were changed and I replaced some values for easier analysis.
+* Some research questions were carried out to guide my analysis.
+* Data visualization was done with tableau to show my findings.